Admission and Financial Aid

 The University of Notre Dame requires an official report of recent (five years or less) GRE scores for admission to graduate study.
 GRE scores are standardized, important components of a complete application to our program.
 All other things equal, our admissions process favors higher scores.
 We do not set a minimum GRE score requirement because we consider a broad set of factors in making admissions decisions.

-The median GRE scores for the 2010 cohort of graduate students (the average scores were similar):
+The median GRE scores for the 2012 and 2013 cohort of graduate students (the average scores were similar):

 - Analytical Writing 5.0

 Test of English as a Foreign Language (TOEFL)

 The Notre Dame Graduate School advises applicants that successful TOEFL scores on iBT are 80 overall and 23 speaking.
 On the older CBT, the minimum is 250.

 A writing sample is not required, but strongly recommended.
 Writing samples that demonstrate an applicant's capacity for systematic and careful thought, reasoned argument, and clear writing about political phenomena improve the chances of admission.